iris-qraphql/iris-hs/spec/why-gql-needs-typed-scalars.md

 }
 ```

-hypothetically, however, I could create a schema with type `[[[[[User]!]!]!]!` where I could break clients.
-Since the use of this type is very unlikely, it has never been a big issue in the GraphQL world.
-However, we have other recursive type scenarios where this condition can be reached quite quickly.
+Hypothetically, however, I could create a schema with type `[[[[[User]!]!]!]!` where I could break clients.
+Since this scenario is doubtful, it was never a big issue in GraphQL.
+However, there are other recursive types where this issue can arise quickly.

-## Tree Types
+### Tree Types

-The most common case where the strength of GraphQL becomes a pain for the developer is when dealing with Tree Types.They can have hundreds or even thousands of nesting levels before we reach the leaf nodes, which sometimes makes them impossible to query.
-There are several types of tree types, but we will only consider the one instance of it the RichText.
-Let's assume the following case, we want to create RichText in our `WebApp` where we use GraphQL BFF.
+The most common case where the strength of GraphQL becomes a pain for the developer is when dealing with Tree Types.
+They can have hundreds or even thousands of nesting levels before reaching the leaf nodes, which sometimes makes them impossible to query.
+There are several tree types, but we will only consider one instance: the RichText.
+Let's assume the following case.
+We want to create RichText in our `WebApp` where we use GraphQL BFF.

 ```graphql
 enum RichTextNodeType = {